-4. Does your country entrust the assessment of the measures undertaken within "self-cleaning" to individual contracting authorities or does it entrust other, dedicated authorities (on a central or decentralized level) with that task?
+4. Does your country entrust the assessment of the measures undertaken within "self-cleaning" to individual contracting authorities or does it entrust other, dedicated authorities (on a central or decentralised level) with that task?

-According to section 125 (2) of the German Act Against Restraints of Competition (ARC), Germany entrusts the assessment of the measures undertaken by the candidate or the tenderer regarding "self-cleaning" to the respective contracting authority.
+According to section 125 (2) of the ARC, Germany entrusts the assessment of the measures undertaken by the candidate or the tenderer regarding "self-cleaning" to the respective contracting authority.
 The measures shall be evaluated taking into account the gravity and particular circumstances of the criminal offense or misconduct.
 In any case, the decision of the contracting authority must be substantiated from a material and formal perspective.